SocketCluster/socketcluster-website/docs/authentication.md

 ### Verify and use the JWT token

 You can verify and read the JWT token in the same way regardless of whether you used the HTTP or WebSocket auth flow.
-Once the token has been set/captured by Asyngular, you can access it from inside your middleware functions (example using a `PUBLISH_IN` action inside the `MIDDLEWARE_INBOUND` middleware):
+Once the token has been set/captured by SocketCluster, you can access it from inside your middleware functions (example using a `PUBLISH_IN` action inside the `MIDDLEWARE_INBOUND` middleware):

 ```js